norkator/apcupsd-monitor/README.md

 * Feel free to add new features and fix bugs.
 I review pull requests and make releases when required.
 * If you are planning to make new feature or bigger change, open issue and let's talk about it first.
 Because it needs to serve everyone.
+* If you feel my code is horrible, feel free to tell me about it.
+No hard feelings, lets improve together.
+* Have huge need to write tests? you are really welcome to do so.
+Jenkinsfile has unit tests disabled because we have none.

 Authors